tomkeuper/Documentation/docs/BedWars2023/configuration/language-configuration.md

 - `%bw_required_xp%` - shows the required xp to rank up.
 Does not auto-refresh.
 - `%bw_progress%` - shows the progress bar.
 Does not auto-refresh.
 - `%bw_losses%` - shows the player's losses.
 Does not auto-refresh.
+- `%bw_total_kills%` - shows the player's total kills, final + regular (when not used in game).
+Does not auto-refresh.
 - `%bw_kills%` - shows the player's total kills (when not used in game).
 Does not auto-refresh.
 - `%bw_player%` - shows the player name.
 - `%bw_deaths%` - shows the player's total deaths (when not used in game).
 Does not auto-refresh.